cea-hpc/modules/doc/source/module.rst

  :envvar:`CLICOLOR_FORCE` is set to a value different than ``0``.
  :envvar:`NO_COLOR` variable prevails over :envvar:`CLICOLOR` and
  :envvar:`CLICOLOR_FORCE`.
-Color mode set with these three variables is superseded by mode set with :envvar:`MODULES_COLOR` environment variable.
+Color mode set with these three variables is superseded by mode set with :envvar:`MODULES_COLOR` environment variable or with :option:`--color` command line switch..

  .. only:: html